Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 Save file as `product.json`

-Run the follow command to create the product on the server  where `-f` is the filename to use to create the resource, `-y` indicates that you'll accept the name for the product that the server auto generates (since a local name hasn't already been created):
+Run the follow command to create the product on the server where `-f` is the filename used to create the resource, `-y` indicates that you'll accept the name for the product that the server auto generates (since a local name hasn't already been created):

 ```bash
 axway central create -f product.json -y -o json > product-created.json